Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 DAY 1

-At 11:30 am, meet your guides at the grassy area above the dock.
-After a quick safety briefing, you’ll board our water taxi for a scenic 45-minute boat journey across the Johnstone Strait.
+Just after 12:15 pm, meet your water taxi driver at the cedar shelter on the pier.
+After parking and a quick safety briefing, you’ll board our water taxi for a scenic 45-minute boat journey across the Johnstone Strait.
 Upon your arrival at our West Cracroft Island site, your guides will serve up a delicious lunch for you to enjoy, show you around camp, and check you into your tent.

 After getting settled, you’ll meet on the beach for a kayak orientation, before an optional late-afternoon paddle.
 Delicious appetizers will be ready and waiting for when you get ashore.
 Spend the rest of your evening relaxing, enjoying dinner and taking in the beautiful scenery that surrounds you.